*

 Written by Paul after his release from his first imprisonment as described in Acts 28.
 Primarily addressed to Timothy, by extension provided instruction to the Ephesian church.

 The letter was written to Timothy to advise him on his teaching and ministry to the church.
-This letter includes instruction about doctrine (and false teachings), behavior, organization, discipline, and relationships.
-The false teachings probably included elements of a pride in knowledge to the exclusion of practice, decadence, and false asceticism.
+This letter includes instruction about doctrine (and opposing false teachings), behavior, organization, discipline, and relationships.
+The false teachings probably included a pride in knowledge which failed to address behavior and resulted both decadence and false asceticism.
 The purpose of the letter likely includes to encourage Timothy in his work and teaching at Ephesus (1:3-7), to guide the leadership and conduct of the church (3:14-15), and to instruct Timothy in his ministry (chapter 4, esp.
 4:13-16) and his relationships in the church (5:21).
-A final charge to Timothy urges the practice of the principles (6:11-16).
+A final charge to Timothy urges the practice of the principles outlined (6:11-16, 20-21).

 • Protect and proclaim the message (1), instructions about the behavior of the church (2), the leaders of the church (3), the minister and ministry of the church (4), instructions for groups in the church (5), practice the principles of the message (6)